sharonjsu/airhockey/README.md

 ## Installation

-This package is compliant with any `setuptools`-supporting installation procedure.
-Navigate to the directory containing the file `pyproject.toml` and type in your CLI:
+Navigate to the directory containing `pyproject.toml` and type in your CLI:
 ```
 python3 -m pip install .
 ```